Softeng762-G3/final-solution/readme.txt

 * Option 1: Run MasterProcess (Recommended)
 1. Open the MasterProcess folder in submission, and open Main.xaml in UiPath.
 2. Click on "Manage Packages" in the top menu bar to check project dependencies and install them if needed.
-3. To run the bot, click the "Debug File" button with the blue triangle icon, and the application will start.
+3. To run the bot, click the "Debug File" or "Run File" button with the triangle icons, and the application will start.

 * Option 2: Run in Orchestrator
 1. Open https://cloud.uipath.com/rpatisszjf/DefaultTenant/orchestrator_/